alephium/ralph-lsp/README.md

 # Install VSCode plugin

-`Ralph LSP` is available on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=alephium.ralph-lsp).
+**Ralph LSP** is available on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=alephium.ralph-lsp).

+If you use Cursor, follow the manual installation below.

 ### Manual Installation